 A HORRIFYING EXPERIENCE.
 On July 13, game developer Red Meat Games released its fifth virtual reality (VR) project, Bring to Light.
 It was particularly appropriate to release it on Friday the 13th, since the developers designed the VR horror game to quite literally push players to their terror limits with the help of a biometric sensor.

 PUMP UP THE TERROR.
 In Bring to Light, a player must navigate a creepy abandoned subway tunnel as the sole survivor in a crash.
+If you are looking for physiotherapy in etobicoke then visit triangle physiotherapy.
 In addition to wearing VR goggles, they also have the option to wear a heart rate monitor.
 This monitor relays the data to a custom AI that adjusts the gameplay depending on the player’s heart rate.

 Nope, nope, nope, nope, nope, nope, nope